DanielSelby/DanielSelby/README.md

 * Develop skills in machine learning, forecasting, and generative AI to build intelligent systems for automation and prediction.
 * Work collaboratively on analytics projects that address practical, real-world challenges.
 * Driven to expand my capabilities in data analysis, visualization, and the adoption of emerging technologies.
-* To establish myself as a trusted problem-solver, empowering others and advancing sustainable growth and innovation.
+* To establish myself as a trusted problem-solver, empowering others, and advancing sustainable growth and innovation.